ebb-earl-co/tidal-wave/README.md

 ### Requirements
  - As resources will be fetched from the World Wide Web, an Internet connection is required
  - The venerable [FFmpeg](http://ffmpeg.org/download.html) is necessary for audio and video data manipulation.
-This project's [container image](https://github.com/ebb-earl-co/tidal-wave/blob/trunk/Dockerfile) as well as its [`pyinstaller`](https://pyinstaller.org/en/stable/)-created [binary for GNU/Linux](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_py311_FFmpeg6.1.1_linux), [binary for Apple Silicon macOS](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_py311_FFmpeg6.1.1_macos_arm64), and [binary for x86\_64 macOS](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_py311_FFmpeg6.1.1_macos_x86_64) build FFmpeg from source, so separate installation is unnecessary.
+This project's [container image](https://github.com/ebb-earl-co/tidal-wave/blob/trunk/Dockerfile) as well as its [PyInstaller](https://pyinstaller.org/en/stable/)-created [binary for Ubuntu GNU/Linux](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_ubuntu_amd64), [binary for Apple Silicon macOS](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_macos_aarch64), and [binary for x86\_64 macOS](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_macos_amd64), and [binary for x86\_64 macOS](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_windows.exe) build FFmpeg from source, so separate installation is unnecessary.
    - Static builds of FFmpeg are available from [John Van Sickle](https://www.johnvansickle.com/ffmpeg/) for GNU/Linux, or most package managers feature `ffmpeg`.
    - For macOS, the [FFmpeg download page](http://ffmpeg.org/download.html#build-mac) links to [this download source](https://evermeet.cx/ffmpeg/); or there is always [Homebrew](https://formulae.brew.sh/formula/ffmpeg)
    - For Windows, the [FFmpeg download page](http://ffmpeg.org/download.html#build-windows) lists 2 resources; or [`chocolatey`](https://community.chocolatey.org/packages/ffmpeg) is an option
  - This is a Python package, so **to use it in the default manner** you will need [Python 3](https://www.python.org/downloads/), version 3.8 or newer, on your system.
-   - *However*, as of December 2023, an [OCI container image](https://github.com/ebb-earl-co/tidal-wave/pkgs/container/tidal-wave); `pyapp`-compiled binaries; and [`pyinstaller`](https://pyinstaller.org/en/stable/)-created binaries for x86\_64 GNU/Linux, Apple Silicon macOS, and x86\_64 macOS are provided for download and use that *do not require Python to be installed*
+   - *However*, as of December 2023, an [OCI container image](https://github.com/ebb-earl-co/tidal-wave/pkgs/container/tidal-wave); and [PyInstaller](https://pyinstaller.org/en/stable/)-created binaries for x86\_64 GNU/Linux, Apple Silicon macOS, x86\_64 macOS, and x86\_64 Windows are provided for download and use that *do not require Python to be installed*
  - Only a handful of Python libraries are dependencies:
    - [`backoff`](https://pypi.org/project/backoff/)
    - [`cachecontrol`](https://pypi.org/project/CacheControl/)